 Student Awards Agency for Scotland

 SAAS is an agency of the Scottish Government giving financial support to eligible students doing a course of higher education in the UK.

 Student Loans Company is a non-profit making, government-owned, organisation set up to provide loans and grants to students in universities and colleges in the UK.

-Spend some time searching on university websites to see what financial support might be available.
+Spend some time searching on university and college websites to see what financial support might be available.